 Blacks of the American Society of International Law

 Blacks of the American Society of International Law (BASIL) is an ASIL task force that grew out of a call issued to the organization in April 2014 by its then newly installed Honorary President Gabrielle Kirk McDonald to increase the number and influence of Blacks in the Society and in international law generally.
-ASIL President Lori Damrosch responded with the creation of BASIL, as part of her Inclusion Initiative for the Society.
-BASIL was launched in the fall of 2014 and is co-chaired by Judge McDonald and Professor Adrien Wing.
+Then ASIL President Lori Damrosch responded with the creation of BASIL, as part of her Inclusion Initiative for the Society.
+BASIL was launched in the fall of 2014 and is now co-chaired by Makau Mutua and Professor Adrien Wing.
 The task force has a diverse membership comprised of 16 practitioners and professors of law.

 ASIL is looking for a fellow who will provide support to ASIL’s Blacks of the American Society of International Law Task Force (BASIL).
 Fellows work under the direct supervision of ASIL's deputy executive director and are responsible for implementing a number of the Society's research, education, and outreach programs.
 Please click here for full details.